 Here are some examples to help you understand what this means:

-1. Proprietary products: Our Financial Advisors may recommend First American Money Market Funds, mutual funds that are advised by U.S. Bancorp Asset Management, Inc., our affiliate.
+1. Proprietary products: Our financial advisors may recommend First American Money Market Funds, mutual funds that are advised by U.S. Bancorp Asset Management, Inc., our affiliate.
+In non-qualified investment advisory accounts, First American Money Market Funds are used as the default for our Sweep Program.
 Mutual funds, including First American Money Market Funds, charge their own management and other fees.
-If a Financial Advisor recommends one or more of these proprietary products, U.S. Bancorp Investments or its affiliates will receive more compensation than if the advisor recommends non-proprietary products.
+If a financial advisor recommends one or more of these proprietary products, U.S. Bancorp Advisors or its affiliates will receive more compensation than if the advisor recommends non-proprietary products.
 This creates an incentive for us to promote the sale of proprietary products.
-Your Financial Advisor is not compensated more to sell proprietary funds.
+Your financial advisor is not compensated more to sell proprietary funds.
 There are limitations related to using proprietary products in investment advisory accounts.
-Please see our Wrap Brochures for additional information.
+For additional information, please see our Personal Portfolios Wrap Program Brochure found below under the additional information section.

-2. Third-party payments: As a broker-dealer, we receive compensation from third parties in the form of 12b-1 fees, shareholder servicing fees, networking rebates and invoice credits when we recommend or sell mutual funds.
-A portion of the 12b-1 fees received is shared with our Financial Advisors.
+2. Third-party payments: As a broker-dealer, we receive compensation from third parties in the form of 12b-1 fees, when we recommend or sell mutual funds.
+A portion of the 12b-1 fees received is shared with our financial advisors.
 We also receive volume concessions for unit investment trusts and structured products.
+Our clearing firm, NFS, charges us a fee to provide transaction, execution, settlement, custody and other related services in your account.
+We receive expense reductions from NFS based on the assets under management on the brokerage platform.
+NFS reduces the asset-based clearance and execution fees charged to us as our assets under management reaches predetermined thresholds.
 This creates an incentive for us to recommend investments in products that pay us more third-party compensation over those that do not or that pay us lesser amounts.

-3. Revenue sharing: As a broker-dealer, we receive mutual fund support fees from the advisers or distributors of mutual funds that have access to our investment professionals.
-We use these to support the marketing of our products, training and education of our Financial Advisors about the products available on our platform.
+3. Revenue sharing: As a broker-dealer, we receive mutual fund and annuity support fees from the advisers or distributors of mutual funds and annuities that have access to our investment professionals.
+We use these to market our products and educate financial advisors about the offerings on our platform.
 This arrangement creates an incentive for us to offer and promote these products over others.

-4. Bank Sweep Program: For brokerage accounts, our Bank Deposit Program is the default option for the uninvested cash in your account.
+5. Bank Deposit Program: For brokerage accounts, our Bank Deposit Program is the default option for the uninvested cash in your account.
 With this option, our affiliated bank receives your otherwise uninvested cash as a deposit and can use it to generate revenue and other benefits for the bank.
 The bank pays us a fee based on the amount of such deposits.
-This creates an incentive for us to make recommendations or investments that generate uninvested cash that will be invested in our affiliated bank through the sweep program.
+Because of the benefits U.S. Bancorp Advisors and U.S. Bank receive from the Bank Deposit Program, U.S. Bancorp Advisors has a financial incentive for you to allocate more of your portfolio to cash.
+The default Bank Deposit Program is not a recommendation and you can select something different.
 Other cash management options may pay you more.
-You can ask your Financial Advisor about your options.
+You can ask your financial advisor about your options.

 Conversation